 One of my favorite blogs is ArtsyShark, even though I’m not an artist.
 Carolyn Edlund has found the perfect balance between being businesslike and professional, friendly and engaging, and informative and helpful.
 And I’m sure she makes money blogging!
 I love following her on Twitter (@ArtsyShark).

-My biggest weakness as a blogger is I don’t have a target audience.
-Well, maybe for this blog my target audience is writers and new bloggers.
-My other big weakness is that I just want to write.
-I have a hard time responding to comments because my posts tend to encourage requests for relationship advice from readers….and I hate giving advice!
+My biggest weakness as a blogger is I don’t have a specific target audience.
+Well, for this blog – Writing Blossoms – my target audience is writers and beginning bloggers.
+But I also have six other blogs with very little focus.
+I just want to write!
+I don’t want to build a following, or have fans.
+I have a hard time responding to comments because my posts tend to encourage requests for relationship advice from readers….and I hate giving advice.
+So I’m not a good example of a traditional blogger.

 But, one of the most important blogging tips is to know who you’re blogging for.
 This tip is from the ArtsyShark website: